Dark Earth: Plot

 Whilst Kalhi remains with Danrys, Arkhan heads into the sewers and discovers that the Konkalites' leader, Sordos, is planning to take over the Upper City.
 Arkhan also learns that Sordos and Dhorkan are working together.
 However, Dhorkan is not the one behind the attack on the Sunseers.
 Sordos is in league with another Sunseer, who is behind everything.
 Arkhan then finds Sordos in conversation with Thanandar, who reveals he is holding Rylsadhar prisoner.
 Arkhan kills them both and enters the cells, finding Zed.
 Zed tells Arkhan that Thanandar is behind everything and seeks to find the ancient secret to destroy it and banish the light from Sparta forever.
 Zed then turns into a creature of darkness, and Arkhan is forced to kill him.

 Arkhan returns to the Upper City to confront Dhorkan, but he flees through a secret passage in his office.
 Arkhan pursues him down to the Lower City, where he encounters the resurrected Thanandar.
 He reveals that Rylsadhar drank the Archessence that fills Thanandar's soul, and now Rylsadhar has become Thanandar's servant.
 Thanandar sends Rylsadhar to destroy the Well of Light at the heart of the city.
 Rylsadhar does so, but dies in the process.
 Arkhan then meets Lory, who tells him that with the destruction of the Well of Light, the walls of the city no longer protect it from the creatures of darkness.
 She also tells him that the city has only one chance for salvation; Rylsadhar spent many years researching the origins of the light in the Well of Light.
-If Arkhan can continue Rylsadhar's research, he may find a way to save the city; beneath the city is a source of unlimited light, but it is dormant and needs to be activated - this is what Rylsadhar was researching.
+If Arkhan can continue Rylsadhar's research, he may find a way to save the city; beneath the city is a source of unlimited light, but it is dormant and needs to be activated.
 Lory gives Arkhan part of the key to Rylsadhar's vault (the item Rylsadhar gave to Lory earlier on) and urges him to find a way to access the light energy.